> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 If we combine the two previous paragraphs, you should start to know what you would like to include as activities taking into account accessibility (easy/difficult) and their variety.
 You can go for a trek clearly more oriented towards landscapes, combined with a meeting of a tribe in the mountains, or a bit of a catch-all tour to multiply the experiences, elephant, walking, waterfall, bamboo or white rafting are the most common examples.

-But being limited by time, we tend to want to do too much, see too much, do not let yourself be overwhelmed by temptation.
+But being limited by time, we tend to want to do too much, see too much, don't let yourself be overwhelmed by temptation.
 Seeing five villages in one day is not necessarily interesting, because there will be a repetition effect.
 One or at most two tribes per day is more than enough.
-Instead, look for how many time you will pass through a village if you visit during the day.
-Will you have the opportunity to participate in village life, for example by trying out a local craft? (weaving), helping with the work in the fields (crash ou rice harvest according to the season or other plantation), by talking with the villagers about their daily lives?
-If possible, please provide information in which villages will you be staying?
+Instead, find out how much time you will spend in a village if you visit during the day.
+Will you have the opportunity to participate in village life, for example by trying a local craft (weaving), helping with work in the fields (planting or harvesting rice depending on the season or other plantation), or by talking with the villagers about their daily lives?
+If possible, find out which villages will you stay in?
 Which tribe(s) will you visit?

 house village karen trek chiang mai - thailand